yorumicolors/.github/profile/README.md

 Can't find your favorite application?
 [Request a port](https://github.com/yorumicolors/yorumi/issues/new?assignees=&labels=port&projects=&template=port-request.md&title=%5BPORT%5D+%3CAPP-NAME%3E).

-## What You'll Find Here

-- **Palette Deep Dive:** Explore detailed breakdowns of each color group, complete with color codes and their roles within the scheme.
-- **See It in Action:** Discover charts, color swatches, and code snippets showcasing Yorumi's elegant design.
-- **Download the Goodness:** Ready to reduce eye strain?
-[Download Yorumi](https://github.com/yorumicolors/yorumi#extras) for your favorite developer tools and applications.
-Welcome to your cozier digital workspace! ❤️

-- **Yorumi Website:** [https://yorumicolors.cc](https://yorumicolors.cc) – Dive deeper into Yorumi's features and inspirations.
-- **Contributing:** Love Yorumi or want to contribute?
-[Check out the CONTRIBUTING.md](https://github.com/yorumicolors/yorumi#extras) for ways to get involved.
+Love Yorumi or want to contribute?
+[Find out how to get involved.](https://github.com/yorumicolors#contributing)

 Yorumi transforms your coding sessions into a peaceful and focused journey.
 Dive in, explore the palette, and see how it complements your coding style!